Cekindo Business International is now InCorp Indonesia. Learn more.

 Step 7: Approved by MoT Ministry of Trade

-A special importer identification number (NPIK – Nomor Pengenal Importir Khusus) is a MUST for importing these items: rice, corn, soybean, sugar, textile and textile products, electronics and their components, toys.
-Without NPIK, all these items are prohibited to be imported into Indonesia.
+A special importer identification number (NPIK – Nomor Pengenal Importir Khusus) is a must for importing these items: rice, corn, soybean, sugar, textile and textile products, electronics and their components, and toys.
+Without NPIK, all these items are prohibited from being imported into Indonesia.

-The import tariff differs in Indonesia, ranging from 0 to40%, depending on the product category with HS code that you import into the country.
-The declaration of imported goods (PIB), includes 10% of value added tax (VAT) and 2.5% of income tax.
+The import tariff differs in Indonesia, ranging from 0 to 40%, depending on the product category with the HS code.
+The declaration of imported goods (PIB) includes 10% of value-added tax (VAT) and 2.5% of income tax.

-Don’t get put off or defeated with all the hoops you have to get through for an import license.
-In Indonesia, an undername importer is extremely common to provide a complete solution for importers.
-This is because an undername importer equips with all the right import licenses and is ready to import goods that you would like to bring into Indonesia.
+Don’t get put off by the import license process.
+In Indonesia, an under-name importer is extremely common to provide a complete solution for importers.
+This is because an under-name importer equips with all the correct import licenses and is ready to import goods you want to bring into Indonesia.